Evolutionary Cellular Computing for Environmental Synthetic Biology

 Introduction

 This project will build living evolutionary cellular computers and showcase them as intelligent bioremediation agents.
 Current synthetic genetic networks that perform human-defined computations must remain unchanged—as initially designed—in order to perform well.
-This is a problem, since biological substrates adapt and evolve, compromising durability, robustness, and computing power.
+This is a problem since biological substrates adapt and evolve, compromising durability, robustness, and computing power.

 We will exploit the intrinsic dynamic features of living systems.
 ECCO’s biocomputers will be able to self-adapt and reconfigure at run-time.
 They will show unprecedented levels of robustness and efficiency—far beyond current technological limits.

-Intra-Cellular Level
+Intra-Cellular Evolvability

+To this end, we will tackle intra-cellular evolvability and multi-cellular reconfigurability.
 At the intra-cellular level, we will upgrade current genetic circuitry with pre-defined mutation, evaluation, and selection dynamics.
 Circuits will optimize themselves.

-Multi-Cellular Level
+Multi-Cellular Reconfigurability

 At the multi-cellular level, we will design cellular consortia able to reconfigure their structure—therefore changing their functionality—according to environmental needs, thus adaptive.